-Another way to look at death from a ‘positive’ point of view is through the lens of immortality.
+Another way to look at death as positive point of view is through the lens of immortality.
 I’m not really sure that I want to live forever.
 Wouldn’t it actually be exhausting, complicated and perhaps even, dare I say, boring?

-There are some very interesting thoughts on this in Samuel Sheffler’s book Death and the Afterlife.
-You can read some reviews here.
+If you never really thought about immortality, there are some very interesting thoughts on this in Samuel Sheffler’s book Death and the Afterlife.

 Research shows that being aware of our own finite life makes us happier.

-A recent YouGov survey found 68 per cent of people in Britain fear death – but according to the authors of a new study, dying is “less sad and terrifying – and happier – than you think”.
-For both death-row inmates awaiting execution, and people with a terminal illness, approaching death brought out a more positive perspective.
+A recent YouGov survey found 68 per cent of people in Britain fear death, but according to the authors of a new study, dying is “less sad and terrifying – and happier – than you think”.
+For example, for people with a terminal illness, approaching death is a positive experience, an ultimate liberation.

 Times you laughed.
 Times you felt more love than you felt in your day-to-day life.
 Times you learned something about yourself or others that has helped you.

-Here are a few of our favourite current conversations and links relating to positivity around death.
+Here are a few of our favourite current conversations and links relating to the positivity around death.

-And finally we would like to remember and celebrate the life of one of the pioneers of the Death Awareness movement.
+And finally we would like to remember and celebrate the life of one of the pioneers of the Death Positivity movement.
 In the words of one of our founders Louis Weinstock: